Instructor of Clarinet, Interlochen Arts Camp

 Assistant Professor of Clarinet, St. Olaf College; Principal Clarinet, Hawaii Symphony

 M.M., Clarinet Performance, Northwestern University; B.M., Clarinet Performance, Eastman School of Music

-He completed his undergraduate studies at the Eastman School of Music under Stanley Hasty and his Masters at Northwestern University with Robert Marcellus.
-Other teachers include Leon Russianoff, Mitchell Lurie, Franklin Cohen and Keith Underwood; he also received extensive coaching from John Mack, Ray Still, Jan DeGaetani and Burton Kaplan.
+He studied at the Eastman School of Music under Stanley Hasty and with Robert Marcellus at Northwestern University.
+Other teachers include Leon Russianoff, Mitchell Lurie, Franklin Cohen and Keith Underwood.